 His son, Agostino Gamba, was so impressed with his father’s stories and descriptions that he decided to immigrate along with his sister in 1930, and ultimately settled in the peninsula area just below San Francisco.
 Even though Agostino was a winemaker similar to his father, he ultimately opened a successful restaurant in Redwood City.

 Agostino began making trips up to the Sonoma region, whose terrain reminded him of his native region in Italy.
-He eventually became friends with a grape grower named Cesare Barbieri who owned an old Zinfandel vineyard that had been planted in 1900.
+He eventually became friends with a grape grower named Cesare Barbieri who owned an Old Vine Zinfandel vineyard that had been planted in 1900.
 Agostino then made a deal to buy the vineyard in small pieces and today’s Gamba Vineyards is the namesake of that original Zinfandel vineyard.
 Agostino Gamba began farming the old vines and through the years sold his grapes to a number of clients.

 In 1983, Agostino Gamba passed away, leaving the vineyards in the hands of his son Agostino “Gus” Gamba, who was then a mere seventeen years old.
 Since the entire family had worked the vines on the weekends and summers, Gus felt it his place to carry on his father’s traditions.
 He first attended the University of California Santa Barbara and earned a business economics degree, but his father’s vineyards always remained foremost in his mind.